 And the lady turned to her husband and said quietly, “Is that all it costs to start a University?
 Why don’t we just start our own?”
 Her husband nodded.

 The president’s face wilted in confusion and bewilderment.

 And Mr. and Mrs. Leland Stanford walked away, traveling to Palo Alto, California, where they established the University that bears their name, a memorial to a son that Harvard no longer cared about.

-The very premise of the tale is completely implausible.
+The very premise of the tale was completely implausible.
 Leland Stanford

 Moreover, the Stanfords’ only son (Leland

-The closest this story comes to reality is in its acknowledgement that the Stanfords did pay a visit to Harvard and meet with that institution’s president.
-However, they did not go there with the purpose of donating a building to Harvard as a memorial to their dead son: They intended to establish some form of educational facility of their own in northern California, and so they visited several prominent Eastern schools to gather ideas and suggestions about what they might build.
-As Stanford’s web site described the meeting:
+The closest this story came to reality was in its acknowledgement that in 1884, a few month’s after their son’s death, the Stanfords did pay a visit to Harvard and met with that institution’s president, Charles Eliot.
+However, the couple did not go there with the purpose of donating a building to Harvard as a memorial to their dead son — they intended to establish some form of educational facility of their own in northern California, and so they visited several prominent Eastern schools to gather ideas and suggestions about what they might build, as Stanford’s website described the meeting:

 The Stanfords … visited Cornell, Yale, Harvard and Massachusetts Institute of Technology.
 They talked with President Eliot of Harvard about three ideas: a university at Palo Alto, a large institution in San Francisco combining a lecture hall and a museum, and a technical school.
 They asked him which of these seemed most desirable and President Eliot answered, a university.